What We Do

 Special Care for Special Needs

-It almost–but not quite–goes without saying that special needs children have a terribly difficult time in an up-and-coming, but still poor country like Kenya.
-The VULC is a refuge, a solace, a helping hand, a beacon of hope for these children.
+It almost–but not quite–goes without saying that special needs children have a terribly difficult time in a developing, but still poor country like Kenya.
+The Virtuoso-Upchurch Learning Centre is a refuge, a solace, a helping hand, a beacon of hope for these children.

 Harambee Community Centre